 The activities of the Media, Culture and Creative Technologies Research Group have led to the production of a range of academic papers, as well as engagement with communities beyond the University and academia via workshops, conferences, films, online exhibitions and apps.

-The extraordinary popularity of the Radio Garden website receiving millions of hits to gain access to live radio streams from stations across the world has attracted the interest of UNESCO’s World Radio Day Team, the BBC and the British Library, who see in the Radio Garden a means of extending their reach.
+The extraordinary popularity of the Radio Garden website receiving millions of hits to gain access to live radio streams from stations across the world attracted the interest of UNESCO’s World Radio Day Team, the BBC and the British Library.
 Since the 2016 launch Lewis and Mitchell have carried out small scale impact workshops in the North East and London, exploring the website with school students, seniors and refugee and migrant organisations.

 Lost Trades of Islington interview recordings have been used to inspire poetry and art workshops with older people and to produce a series of exhibitions.
 Follow-up interviews are planned to assess the impact of the project and to develop further work.